DeneilSantiagoPayumo/Obsidian-Vault/Politics/Notes/Bibliography notes/Hayek/The Iron Cage of Liberty.md

 If he studied these ideas he might've concluded that to preserve the kind of individualist society he valued would've required measures that restrict the size of organizations and promote small and medium-sized enterprise.

 His explanation for the advance of collectivism considers only the role of ideas.
-Ideas are not autonomous, socio-political institutions not a matter of choice: conflicting with Hayek's argument that economic and social institutions just evolve spontaneously.
+Ideas are not autonomous, socio-political institutions and are not a matter of choice: conflicting with Hayek's argument that economic and social institutions just evolve spontaneously.

 He lacks an analysis of politics - moving between arguing that only institutions capable of Great Society are the product of spontaneous evolution and at the same time that human beings have to exercise foresight and make a choice between individualism and collectivist road.